nxp-mcuxpresso/mcuxsdk-examples/ota_examples/_doc/flash_remap_readme.md

 # MCUboot and flash remapping feature

 The default upgrade mechanism in MCUBoot is the SWAP-USING-MOVE algorithm.
-There are several NXP processors which support flash remapping functionality that can be used to speed up the OTA update process and minimize the flash wear.
-Flash remapping feature is used for zero-copy image swapping without the need of any data moving operations.
-This results in the fastest update operation possible.
-There are several platforms that support this mechanism.
-Mostly based on their external memory FlexSPI controller (eg. RT1060, RW612...).
+Several NXP processors support flash remapping functionality that can be used to speed up the OTA update process and minimize flash wear.
+This flash remapping feature enables zero-copy image swapping without requiring any data moving operations, resulting in the fastest possible update operation.
+Multiple platforms support this mechanism, primarily those based on their external memory FlexSPI controller (e.g., RT1060, RW612).
 Platforms like MCX N9 also implement this mechanism for their internal flash memory.

-The boards with such processors have example projects configured to use this feature.
-This is achieved by using MCUboot's [DIRECT-XIP](https://docs.mcuboot.com/design.html#direct-xip) mechanism and by activating flash remapping when an active flag is located on the secondary slot - image is still built to run from primary slot.
-Keep in mind that DIRECT-XIP mode loads image with the highest version as there is no rollback support.
+Development boards with these processors include example projects configured to use this feature.
+This is achieved by using MCUboot's [DIRECT-XIP](https://docs.mcuboot.com/design.html#direct-xip) mechanism and by activating flash remapping when an active flag is located in the secondary slot - the image is still built to run from the primary slot.
+Keep in mind that DIRECT-XIP mode loads the image with the highest version, as there is no rollback support.

 **IMPORTANT NOTE:**
-Signed application images directly programmed into flash memory by a programmer require additional "--pad --confirm" parameter for [imgtool](https://docs.mcuboot.com/imgtool.html).
-This parameter adds additional trailer to the signed image and is required by bootloader DIRECT-XIP process.
-Signed images used in OTA process do not require "-pad" parameter.
+Signed application images directly programmed into flash memory by a programmer require an additional "--pad --confirm" parameter for [imgtool](https://docs.mcuboot.com/imgtool.html).
+This parameter adds an additional trailer to the initial signed image and is required by the bootloader's DIRECT-XIP process.
+Signed images used in the OTA process do not require the "--pad" parameter.

 ## Flash remap mechanisms in NXP devices

 There are currently two flash remapping mechanisms:
 1. Flash remap using __OVERLAY__
-    * active region overlays inactive region - __inactive region is logically not accessible for read__ - for flash reads user has to manually use a peripheral driver of the memory device
+    * Active region overlays inactive region
+    * __Inactive region is logically not accessible for read__
+    * For flash reads from overlayed region, users must manually use a peripheral driver of the memory device
     * OTA process has to download the OTA image into primary or secondary slot depending on the active flag location
 2. Flash remap using __SWAP__
-    * active region swaps address range with inactive region - __both regions are logically accessible__
+    * Active region swaps address range with inactive region
+    * __Both regions are logically accessible__
-    * OTA process always downloads the OTA image into secondary slot due SWAP mechanism design (even if flash remap is active)
+    * OTA process always downloads the OTA image into secondary slot due to SWAP mechanism design (even if flash remap is active)

 ## Supported Boards